MENTAL HEALTH & HAPPINESS

 BOOK RECOMMENDATIONS

-1) The Mindful Self-Compassion Workbook
+2) The Mindful Self-Compassion Workbook

 This workbook guides you through a range of exercises to help you be kinder and more supportive towards yourself.
 It’s by the self-compassion expert Kristin Neff and is a great way to learn how to challenge and overcome your self-critical inner voice.

-2) You Are Not a Before Picture
+3) You Are Not A Before Picture

 I meet so many people who struggle with negative body image, so this book provides a refreshing and useful alternative way to view yourself.
 It includes tips and advice to make peace with your body and question diet culture and fat phobia.